lookback/passport-lookback/README.md

 ## Usage

+#### Credentials

+Until we have implemented access to generate a client id and secret, you'll need to request these from help@lookback.io

 #### Configure Strategy

 Authenticate using a Lookback account and OAuth 2.0 tokens.
 The strategy requires a callback, which